Kat Ashley: Lady-in-waiting

-In 1543, Henry VIII had married Catherine Parr, who gave Elizabeth a more stable family life, restored her right to succession, and brought her household to the royal court.
+In 1543, Henry VIII married Catherine Parr, who gave Elizabeth a more stable family life, restored her right to succession, and brought her household to the royal court.
 In 1545, Katherine married John Ashley, Elizabeth's senior gentleman attendant and cousin of Anne Boleyn.
 She was over 40 years old at this date.
 However, King Henry died in 1547 and was succeeded by Edward VI, whose uncles Edward and Thomas Seymour tried to get control of him.

 Shortly after Henry VIII died, Thomas Seymour investigated whether he could be permitted to marry either the Princess Mary or Princess Elizabeth, but he was refused.
 Seymour immediately began courting Parr as they had been romantically linked before she became Queen.
 In her early 30s and still childless, Parr agreed to marry Seymour only two months after her husband's death and was able to secure royal approval to take young Elizabeth to her new home in Chelsea with Kat as the princess' Chief Gentlewoman.